dyanabutler/writing-samples/marketContent/congresstiktokhearing.md

 For the first time in my life, I am seeing Congress, republicans and democrats coming together to fully unanimously agree on something, and it's over a dancing app, Tiktok.

 Congress is getting a lot of fire from it's American citizens after a court hearing with Tiktok CEO was broadcasted live on the app's streaming services.
-Members of congress are being scrutinized for their seemingly lack of knowledge in the technology field, or just how simple at-home wifi works.
+Members of congress are being scrutinized for their seemingly devoid lack of knowledge in the technology field, or just how simple at-home wifi works.

 Tons of meme edits and capcut templates are showing up from the congressional hearing, even Chew is coming out and posting a thank you to their supporters.
 He made sure to highlight the 150 million Americans who use Tiktok as their primary source of social media, tips and tricks, and even as a news outlet.